Tom Cairney: Fulham

 Ahead of the 2017–18 season, Cairney signed a one-year contract extension with the club, keeping him until 2021.
 He was named the new captain for the new season, succeeding Scott Parker.
 After playing in the season opener, a 1–1 draw against Norwich City, Cairney suffered an injury ahead of the friendly match against Reading.
 It wasn't the first time he suffered an injury, which occurred during the pre–season friendly.
 After missing two matches, Cairney returned to the first team, in a 1–0 loss against Sheffield Wednesday on 19 August 2017.
 In January 2018, Fulham rejected offers of £15 million and £18 million from West Ham United for Cairney.

 In April 2018, he was nominated for the EFL Championship Player of the Season award.
-On 26 May, he scored the only goal against Aston Villa at Wembley Stadium, in the 2018 Championship play-off Final to promote Fulham to the Premier League.
+On 26 May, he scored the only goal against Aston Villa at Wembley Stadium, in the 2018 Championship play-off final to promote Fulham to the Premier League.

 In May 2019, Cairney signed a new long-term contract with Fulham.
 During his four-year spell at the club, he has scored 28 goals during 160 appearances.

 In 2020 pre-season Cairney injured his knee.
 He managed the injury to allow him to play 10 games up to 19 December.
 He was then out injured for a number of months with his season reported in March as threatened by premature end.

-Since returning from injury Cairney was used primarily as a substitute, although he retained his position as Club Captain.
-On the 27th August 2022 Carney came off the bench against Arsenal to record his 250th appearance for Fulham, joining Tim Ream from the current team to reach that achievement.
+Since returning from injury, Cairney was used primarily as a substitute, although he retained his position as club captain.
+On 27 August 2022, Cairney came off the bench against Arsenal to record his 250th appearance for Fulham.

+Cairney scored his first goal of the 2023–24 season in a 5–0 home win over Nottingham Forest on 6 December 2023.
+Four days later, Cairney made his 300th appearance in all competitions for Fulham in a 5–0 thumping of West Ham United, in which he assisted one goal and was named man of the match.

+On 2 January 2024, Cairney extended his contract with Fulham until the summer of 2025.

+He scored his first goal of the 2024–25 season on 1 December 2024, the equaliser in a 1–1 draw at Spurs in which he also received a straight red card.